Darionas/Accounting_of_working_hours/README.md

 * It lets make a copy of data in .txt file format.
 * It lets delete all data or by one row as well.
 * It lets edit table row by one by clicking on desire table row.
-* It is based on html, css, and javaScript.
+* It is based on html, css, and javaScript (jQuery).
 * For data storage is used localStorage.
 * It requires no sensitive data.
 **Enjoy of using ;)